MatterWindowCovering

 bool setTiltPercentage(uint8_t tiltPercent);

-• tiltPercent - Tilt percentage (0-100, where 0 is fully closed, 100 is fully open)
+• tiltPercent - Tilt percentage (0-100, where 0 is fully open, 100 is fully closed)

 This function will return true if successful, false otherwise.

 Note: When the device reaches the target position, call setOperationalState(TILT, STALL) to indicate that movement is complete.
+Prefer setCurrentTiltPercent100ths() when sub-percent precision is needed.

 getTiltPercentage